Rokami/N50/README.md

 >if only supply scaffold.fasta,exec will calcuate ATGCN percentage and N50;
 >if reapeat.gff3 supplied,exec will calcuate percentage of Repeat percentage and output
 >overlap of each class of repeat to log.txt.
->and transfer Repeat sequence to lowchar,output to <scaffold.fasta>.transfer.fa;
+>and transfer Repeat sequence to lowchar,output to <scaffold.fasta>.transfer.fasta;

 `scaffold.fasta`:Assembled fasta file
 `repeat.gff3`:generate by RepeatMasker